Children in the military: United States

 The US Army describes outreach to schools as the 'cornerstone' of its approach to recruitment, and the No Child Left Behind Act gives recruiters the legal right of access to all school students' contact details.
 Children's rights bodies have criticized the US' reliance on children to staff its armed forces.
 The committee on the Rights of the Child has recommended that the US raise the minimum age of enlistment to 18.

 In negotiations on the OPAC treaty during the 1990s the US joined the UK in strongly opposing a global minimum enlistment age of 18.
 As a consequence the treaty specified a minimum age of 16.
 The US ratified the treaty in 2002 (but as of 2018 U.S. ratification of the Convention on the Rights of the Child has not happened).

 Per OPAC, US military personnel are normally prohibited from direct participation in hostilities until the age of 18.
 Still, they are eligible for 'forward deployment', which means that they may be posted to a combat zone to perform support tasks.
 The committee on the Rights of the Child has called on the US to change this policy and ensure that no minor can be deployed to a forward operating area in a combat zone.

 In 2003 and 2004 approximately 60 underage personnel were deployed to Afghanistan and Iraq in error.
 The Department of Defense subsequently stated that "the situations were immediately rectified and action taken to prevent recurrence."

 In 2008 President George W. Bush signed the Child Soldiers Protection Act into law.
 The law criminalizes leading a military force which recruits child soldiers.
 It also prohibits arms sales to countries where children are used for military purposes.
 The law's definition of child soldiers includes "any person under 18 years of age who takes a direct part in hostilities as a member of governmental armed forces."
 Waivers from the act were issued by both the Obama and Trump administrations.

-Middle East

-Bahrain

-Military cadets, NCO trainees and technical personnel can enlist in the Bahrain Defence Force from the age of 15.